 Free formatting means that FNP refrains from exuberant formal requirements and extremely detailed instructions for authors, which abound in many scientific journal.
 However, FNP places much emphasis on a professional and appealing appearance of papers and supports consistent formatting within the paper according to authors´ preferences.

 Free opinion means that in addition to traditional categories of papers such as original papers, review articles and letters, FNP publishes opinion pieces expressing personal or minority (yet scientifically founded) views, and that FNP encourages frank scholarly discussion among authors and readers, among the editorial board members, and among scientists and the public.

 While FNP enthusiastically supports various kinds of freedom, the journal´s specific structure requires a few regulations which are the tenor of this constitution.
 For reasons of transparency the constitution is published on the journal´s website.

 2. Editorial Structure

-The General Assembly is composed of the Editor, the Editorial Boards and the Ombudsperson.
+The General Assembly is composed of the Editors, the Editorial Boards and the Ombudsperson.
 The General Assembly is the owner of the journal title.
 Neither the General Assembly, nor any individual member of it, can transfer (their share of) ownership of the journal to a third party.
 Ownership of the journal title represents no monetary value.
 The General Assembly is authorized to approve and modify the Constitution, which requires a two third majority of votes.

 10 April 2020